 When the secretary checked the computerised result, it became clear that the patient's infection was only partially sensitive to the prescribed antibiotic.
 The GP was able to provide an alternative course and the patient recovered fully, but the hospital team logged the incident as an adverse event and investigated it.

-This guidance was correct at publication 15/08/2018.
-It is intended as general guidance for members only.
+This page was correct at publication on 31/08/2022.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.